William Deverell

-William Herbert Deverell (born March 4, 1937) is a Canadian novelist, activist, and criminal lawyer.
-He is one of Canada's best-known novelists, whose first book, Needles, which drew on his experiences as a criminal lawyer, won the McClelland & Stewart $50,000 Seal Award.
-In 1997 he won the Dashiell Hammett Prize for literary excellence in crime writing in North America for Trial of Passion.
-That book also won the 1998 Arthur Ellis Award for best Canadian crime novel, as did April Fool in 2003.
-Trial of Passion launched his first crime series, featuring the classically trained, self-doubting Arthur Beauchamp, QC, a series that continued with April Fool, Kill All the Judges, Snow Job, I'll See You in My Dreams, Sing a Worried Song, Whipped, and Stung.
+William Herbert Deverell (born March 4, 1937) is a Canadian writer, criminal lawyer, and civil liberties activist.
+One of Canada's best-known novelists, his debut novel Needles, based on his legal experience, won the $50,000 Seal First Novel Award from McClelland & Stewart.
+He received the Hammett Prize in 1998 for Trial of Passion, which also won the 1998 Arthur Ellis Award for Best Novel; April Fool won the same award in 2003.
+Trial of Passion launched his long-running crime series about Arthur Beauchamp, a classically trained, self-doubting barrister who solves crimes in releases such as April Fool, Kill All the Judges, Snow Job, I'll See You in My Dreams, Sing a Worried Song, Whipped, and Stung.